nus-cs2103/website-base/admin/tp-pe-fragment.md

 * Do read the DG appendix named `Effort`, if any.
 * ==Consider implementation work only (i.e., exclude testing, documentation, project management etc.)==
 * Do not give a high value just _to be nice_. ==Your responses will be used to evaluate your effort estimation skills.==
+* Do ==not consider the team size== when deciding this rating.
+We'll factor in the team size later.
 </div>
 <div tags="m--cs2113 m--tic4001">